kosmonautdnb/WatcomLibs/README.md

 **Use APPDJGPP.BAT to build the APPs with DJGPP and APPWAT.BAT to build the APPs with WatcomC/OpenWatcom.**
 - APP_SPKT.CPP - a very rudimentary pc beeper tracker, not reprogramming the timerfrequency and just one voice at a time.
 Very simple export format. (**too slow for DosBOX**)
 - APP_SPPL.C - a simple C program, a simple replayer for tunes exported by Speaker Tracker.
 (WatcomC in real mode around 24Kb).
+- DEMOSNG1.SPK - a Speaker Tracker Demo Tune by 5tarbuck.
 - APP_KEYS.CPP - outputs the Keyboard Scancodes of the input key.
 - APP_VID.CPP - tests some of the WatcomGL video modies.